 Alexis Aaeng is a graduate of the University of Colorado Boulder, where she received a dual degree in history and Jewish studies and wrote her undergraduate thesis about Yiddish radio.
-She is an alumna of the Yiddish Book Center’s Steiner Summer Yiddish Program (twice), worked as an RA for the Great Jewish Books Summer Program (twice), and is currently a fellow at the Center, where she works on projects for the communications and education departments.
+She is a two-time alumna of the Yiddish Book Center’s Steiner Summer Yiddish Program, and has worked as an RA for the Great Jewish Books Summer Program.
+She also spent a year as a Fellow at the Center, where she worked on projects for the communications and education departments, including the Great Jewish Books Teacher Resources website.

 Sara Barber-Just is the English department chair at Amherst Regional High School in Amherst, Massachusetts.
 She earned her master’s degree in social justice English education at Goddard College in Vermont, where she developed a curriculum for the nation’s first LGBTQ literature course in a public school, which has been offered at ARHS since 2002.
 Her work addressing LGBTQ-inclusive curricula has been highlighted on Education Radio’s program “Breaking the Silence: LGBTQ Curriculum in Public Schools”; in Sonia Nieto’s book Affirming Diversity: The Sociopolitical Context of Multicultural Education; and in Michael Sadowski's book Safe Is Not Enough: Better Schools For LGBTQ Students.
 She was named the Robert Frost Teaching Chair at ARHS in 2004 and won the Williams College Olmsted Award for teaching excellence in 2014.

 Ruth Wang Birnbaum is a master teacher of English and writing and has held numerous department and administrative positions during her career.
 She is a strong proponent of educating the “whole child” and is devoted to ensuring that her students achieve not only academic and professional excellence, but, more important, pride in accomplishment.
 A word enthusiast and avid reader, Birnbaum is a crackerjack editor who often spends her personal time with her nose in books.

 Rena Bonne is the former chair of the English department at the Hebrew Academy of the Five Towns and Rockaways (HAFTR).
 She holds a PhD in comparative literature from Case Western Reserve University and a BA from Barnard College.